An Ethicist on How to Make Impossible Decisions

 Wells: And that mental illness shouldn't be a point of discrimination nor disability in any way.

 Caplan: Here's the way to think about that.
 I said when I started, everybody gets considered and that's the nondiscrimination at the front end.
 Who's coming into the funnel toward resources?
-That's what we do with transplant, that's the right thing to do.
+That's what we do with transplant; that's the right thing to do.
 But it does not mean that age should be ruled out as a distribution factor.
 If you're 94 and you have four underlying chronic illnesses and you just had two heart attacks, you are not the best candidate.
 Right.
-If you're 70 and you're in pretty good shape, then there's a 30 year old who's blown his lungs out from vaping and smoking.
-Well, maybe the 70 year old will go ahead.
+If you're 70 and you're in pretty good shape, then there's a 30-year-old who's blown his lungs out from vaping and smoking.
+Well, maybe the 70-year-old will go ahead.
 That's physiology.

 We have to be careful here.
 We don't want to rule out people just because they're disabled.
 There's no blanket discrimination against age or disability.
 That's wrong.
 But when they are relevant to outcome, then I think they count.